rust-lang/book/src/ch04-03-slices.md

 ^
 ```

-Remember the borrowing rules?
-If we have an immutable reference to something,
+Remember from the borrowing rules that if we have an immutable reference to
-we cannot also take a mutable reference.
-Since `clear()` needs to truncate the
+something, we cannot also take a mutable reference.
+Since `clear()` needs to
-`String`, it tries to take a mutable reference, which fails.
-Not only has Rust
+truncate the `String`, it tries to take a mutable reference, which fails.
+Not
-made our API easier to use, but it’s also eliminated an entire class of errors
+only has Rust made our API easier to use, but it’s also eliminated an entire
-at compile time!
+class of errors at compile time!

-### String literals are slices
+#### String Literals are Slices

 Remember how we talked about string literals being stored inside of the binary
 itself?
 Now that we know about slices, we can now properly understand string